tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

-The rotation matrix is stored in a :class:`~tudatpy.numerical_simulation.environment.GroundStationState` object (which is obtained in the second code line above for the specific station), and the :attr:`~tudatpy.numerical_simulation.environment.GroundStationState.rotation_matrix_body_fixed_to_topocentric` returns the required rotation matrix.
-The axes of the topocentric frame are defined such that the x-axis is in East direction, the z-direction is upwards, perpendicular to the body's surface sphere (typically: sphere or flattened sphere).
-The y-axis completes the frame, and is in northern direction.
+The rotation matrix is stored in a :class:`~tudatpy.numerical_simulation.environment.GroundStationState` object (which is obtained in the second code line above for the specific station), and the :attr:`~tudatpy.numerical_simulation.environment.GroundStationState.rotation_matrix_body_fixed_to_topocentric` returns the required rotation matrix (see function link for definition of topocentric frame).
-For more details see the API docs entries for this function.

 .. _additional_frames: